Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 CAO 2021 Points were in .php format.

-Two months into this project the CAO decided to change the CAO 2021 points to .xlsx and, while the original .php link still works I decided to change my code to import the .xlsx file as it contained several more, useful data field.
+Two months into this project the CAO decided to change the CAO 2021 points to .xlsx and, while the original .php link still works I decided to change my code to import the .xlsx file as it contained several more useful data fields.
 You will see that I left the code for importing the CAO 2021 .php format in the notebook but it is commented out and will not run unless you want to uncomment the code.

 ### 2. Data Wrangling.

-The next section of the cao.ipynb notebook involves data wrangling were I manipulate the imported data from CAO 2019, CAO 2020 and CAO 2021 into one cohesive dataframe on which the analysis is performed.
+The next section of the cao.ipynb notebook involves data wrangling.
+In this section I manipulate the imported data from CAO 2019, CAO 2020 and CAO 2021 into one cohesive dataframe upon which the analysis is performed.

 ### 3. Exploratory Data Analysis.